42 Lucky St. Patrick’s Day Activities for Kids

 Oh Happy Day

 Why not spend St. Patrick’s Day spreading a little love?
-Make these darling shamrock pencil toppers out of construction paper, then attach them to St. Patrick’s Day–themed pencils along with a sweet message.
+Make these adorable shamrock pencil toppers using shamrocks from our free printable.
+Color them (or print them on green paper), cut them out, then cut two tiny slits in the center of the shamrock.
+Insert St. Patrick’s Day–themed pencils into the slits, and attach a sweet message.

 17. Think critically about how to catch a leprechaun